aviumlabs/phoenix/README.md

 > [info] Sent 200 in 760µs
 >

-Press ctrl-c a to stop the running testapp
+Press ctrl-c a to stop running apptest

 ## Application Testing